eroscai/SZAVPlayer/README.md

 [![License](https://img.shields.io/cocoapods/l/SZAVPlayer.svg?style=flat)](https://cocoapods.org/pods/SZAVPlayer)
 [![Platform](https://img.shields.io/cocoapods/p/SZAVPlayer.svg?style=flat)](https://cocoapods.org/pods/SZAVPlayer)

+SZAVPlayer is a lightweight audio player library, based on `AVPlayer`, pure-Swift.
+Video playing will be supported later.

+## Features

+- [x] Encapsulate the state changes of `AVPlayer` and `AVPlayerItem` and output them uniformly, greatly reducing the implementation cost of audio play.
+- [x] Achieved full control of `AVPlayer` data loading, based on `AVAssetResourceLoaderDelegate`.
+Through the Range request and corresponding cache, it can respond to player's requests ASAP.
+It also can play the cached audio normally in the weak network and no network enviroment.
+- [x] Support cache total size setting and munually cleaning method.

 ## Example

+The Example project has implemented a complete play example, including play/pause/previous/next/seekToTime/cleanCache, etc.

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

+- iOS 10.0+
+- Swift 5.0+

 ## Installation